Baked, Crispy Tempeh Bacon

 Once your tempeh is sliced, you’ll need to submerge it in the marinade.

 I usually marinate my tempeh in a glass storage container with a tight-fitting lid.
-I end up storing the tempeh in the fridge while it marinates, anyway, and the tight lid of this container makes it easy for me to shake the tempeh gently to disperse the marinade.
+I end up storing the tempeh in the fridge while it marinates.
+The tight lid of this container makes it easy for me to shake the tempeh gently to disperse the marinade.

-However, it’s also fine to marinate the tempeh in a shallow, rectangular or square baking dish, then cover it with cloth, aluminum foil or plastic wrap while it marinates.
+However, it’s also fine to marinate the tempeh in a shallow, rectangular or square baking dish, which you can cover with wrap or a cloth cover.

-Next, you’ll bake the tempeh bacon in a 400°F oven for about 20-25 minutes, flipping the strips once halfway through the baking time.
+Next, you’ll bake the tempeh bacon in a 400°F / 200°C oven for about 20-25 minutes, flipping the strips once halfway through the baking time.

 A sheet of white parchment paper has been used for baking dark brown slices of vegan tempeh "bacon."